phptorule/pharma-companies-relationships/readme.md

 Create `.env` file (can be based on `.env.example`)

-Specify the `DEFUALT_COUNTRY` within the `.env` file in order to enable app features, that are dependant on country
+Specify the `DEFUALT_COUNTRY` within the `.env` file in order to enable app features, that are dependant on country At the moment available countries are: `Switzerland`, `Russia`

 Set DB credentials within .env file